spencertipping/caterwaul/bootstrap/regexp-grammar-compiler.md

     2. Alternation is encoded using polymorphic conses.
 That is, each alternative is a new class.
     3. Optional values are encoded verbatim or with null if there is no match.
     4. Sub-matches are encoded directly.
-    5. Forgetful groups are structurally erased and encoded as strings (though they have some GC overhead).

 Each matched region contains information about its match region, accessible via the start() and end() methods.
 This is useful for mapping syntactic regions back into string positions.